 There are a lot of things to know when buying a home for the first time.
 A “buying your first home checklist” or buying your first home “for dummies” can be helpful.
-We’ve got articles with first time home buyer tips.
 The steps to buying a house for the first time should be exciting, right?
 What to know when buying your first home is plentiful.
 But we can also talk about what not to do.
 Specifically when it comes to compromising… Let’s talk about five compromises you should never make when buying your first home!

 The second thing that you want to think about is if size really matters to you.
 A lot of people seem to picture their dream home having a lot of space.
 But, how much space do we really need?
 If you’re not having a big family and don’t have a bunch of cars and stuff… Consider choosing a home that meets your size needs instead of your “visionary needs.”
 This is part of the “buying your first home checklist.”
 Don’t compromise on size if you do want something bigger, though!
 Knowing what your own needs are is important and size is one thing that’s difficult to change.
 Adding on to an existing home can be costly.
 It can be impossible if the building code is strict or the land around you is minimal.